 Introduces psychiatric terminology, symptomatology, and psychiatric diagnoses.
 Application of Occupational Therapy (OT) principles in psychosocial function and dysfunction will be emphasized.
-This course will acquaint the students with the OT frames of reference appropriate to psychosocial setting, therapy planning and methodologies, and therapeutic use of self as a treatment tool, and the development of client-therapist interactions.
+Acquaints students with the OT frames of reference appropriate to psychosocial setting, therapy planning and methodologies, and therapeutic use of self as a treatment tool, and the development of client-therapist interactions.
 The role of the Occupational Therapy Assistant (OTA) in activity program and community-based service programs is explored by researching contemporary service delivery models.
-Prerequisite(s): C or better in OCTA 138, OCTA 142, OCTA 146, and OCTA 151.
+Prerequisite(s): C or better in OCTA 142, OCTA 146, OCTA 151, OCTA 163, and OCTA 168.
 (PCS 1.2, 3 credit hours - 2 hours lecture, 2 hours lab)